The 29 Best Museums and Tourist Attractions in Malta

 The Megalithic temples of Malta

 Location: Various locations across Malta and Gozo.
-See this article for a map.

 Spread out over various locations, the Megalithic Temples of Malta that existed in Malta, well before structures like Stonehenge and the pyramids of Giza were constructed.